Pandemic threatens to deepen crisis in mental health care

 “This is the beginning of meeting the new demand we anticipate will continue,” said Susan Herman, the program’s director.

-Many homeless people are avoiding shelters out of fear of infection, making it harder for agencies to identify people in need of care.
+Many homeless people are avoiding shelters out of fear of infection, making it harder for agencies to identify people in need of treatment.

 Tse of the Institute for Community Living said the vast majority of the people referred to the city for care have schizophrenia, which can manifest in many ways, including delusional thinking and the tendency to self-isolate.